API Keys

 User keyA specific userPersonal SDK use, ad-hoc scripts, CI jobs

-Station keyA specific stationThe CLI in Station mode and code on that bench
+Station keyA specific stationThe CLI in station mode and code on that bench

 User keys